axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
-description: Run combined validator node and bridge component on the mainnet.
+description: Install a validator and bridge operator on one machine using Docker.
-title: Run validator and bridge nodes combined
 ---

-# Run a validator and a bridge combined
+# Run a validator and bridge together
-This guide demonstrates how to run a validator in combination with a bridge operator node from Docker images.
+This guide demonstrates how to run a validator node and a bridge operator node together on one machine using Docker.

 ## Prerequisites
 ### Install Docker